wade-cheng/wade-cheng.github.io/src/garden/food-reviews.typ

   time.
 Do you crave flavors right now?
 Or if you consumed flavors, would you curl up and pass away?

-- coconut flavor: DO NOT DRINK THE COCONUT FLAVOR. eat CAN work BUT BE VERY CAREFUL!!!!!
+- coconut flavor: hi this is second future Wade with another disclaimer.
+This was about off-brand artificially flavored coconut drink.
+I have now quite convinced myself that a good, high-quality consumable containing coconut will also provide a high-quality flavor.
+On to the rest.
+DO NOT DRINK THE COCONUT FLAVOR. eat CAN work BUT BE
+  VERY CAREFUL!!!!!
 DO NOT DRINK THE COCONUT FLAVOR!!!!
 (Hi this is future wade here to elaborate.
 This is the coconut artifical flavor.
 It's like some people's aversion to artificial grape or cherry.
 (I looove